 9.2.3 The Supplier understands that the protected information includes information about working processes of the Government of Israel and information that, in part, pertains to Israel citizens and residents.
-Accordingly, any exposure, impairment, damage, denial of access, loss, or exposure of information to a third party is liable to cause grievous damage to the Administrator of the Tender, Customers, and users, as well as to third parties, and the Supplier shall safeguard the protected information in compliance with the highest standards that exist in the market and shall not to share it with any third party, in accordance with the provisions of this Appendix.
+Accordingly, any exposure, impairment, damage, denial of access, or loss of information, or exposure of information to a third party, is liable to cause grievous damage to the Administrator of the Tender, Customers, and users, as well as to third parties, and the Supplier shall safeguard the protected information in compliance with the highest standards that exist in the market and shall not share it with any third party, in accordance with the provisions of this Appendix.

-9.2.4 Protected information shall not be saved in a public cloud infrastructure that does not belong to a cloud provider that has won a Nimbus tender.
+9.2.4 Protected information shall not be saved in a public cloud infrastructure that does not belong to a cloud provider that has won a Nimbus Tender.

-9.2.5 The Supplier’s undertakings regarding protected information shall remain in effect as long as the information resides in its systems or in the Manufacturer’s systems, even after the end of the Term of the Contract.
+9.2.5 The Supplier’s undertakings toward protected information shall remain in effect as long as the information resides in its systems or in the Manufacturer’s systems, even after the end of the Term of the Contract.

 9.2.6 The Supplier shall facilitate the retention and full documentation of every access to and use of the various Services by the Customer and its users.

-9.2.7 Said documentation shall be retained for a period of at least one year so that it will be available to the Customer and the Administrator of the Tender uninterruptedly.
+9.2.7 Said documentation shall be retained for a period of at least one year such as to be available to the Customer and the Administrator of the Tender uninterruptedly.

 9.3 Content data

-9.3.1 Customers may generate content data in or by means of the system and may also migrate all content data that they wish to a system in the cloud except when prohibited from so doing by the provisions of law; within this generality, content data may be of different levels of sensitivity, including content data of Customers to which various restrictions apply by force of law, and the Supplier shall neither have any claim against nor impose any restriction thereon.
+9.3.1 Customers may generate content data in or by means of the system and may also migrate all content data that they wish to a system in the cloud except where prohibited from so doing by the provisions of law; within this generality, content data may be of different levels of sensitivity, including content data of Customers to which various restrictions apply by force of law, and the Supplier shall neither have any claim against nor impose any restriction thereon.

 9.3.2 Israeli laws that apply to some Customers’ content data, as are updated from time to time, impose requirements relating to the protection of information against corruption, modification, or unauthorized exposure.
-Among other things, said laws that apply to information include the Regulation of Security in Public Entities Law, 5758-1998; the Commercial Torts Law, 5759-1999; the State Property Law, 5711-1951; and specific statutes that pertain to state and civil servants’ activity in various domains.
+Among other things, said laws that apply to information include the Regulation of Security in Public Entities Law, 5758-1998; the Commercial Torts Law, 5759-1999; the State Property Law, 5711-1951; and specific statutes that pertain to activity of the state and of civil servants in various domains.
 The obligations relating to information protected under any law are imposed only on Customers that own the information and not on the Supplier, unless explicitly stated otherwise in the Tender Documents.
-It is the Supplier’s obligation to make every reasonable effort to enable Customers and the Administrator of the Tender to honor the various obligations that devolve upon them under any law in regard to said protected information.
+It is the Supplier’s obligation to make every reasonable effort to enable Customers and the Administrator of the Tender to honor the various obligations that devolve upon them under any law in regard to protected information as aforesaid.
 The contents of this Section shall not derogate from any lawful obligation that belongs to the Supplier.

 9.4 Use of information

-9.4.1 The Administrator of the Tender and the Customers are the sole owners of the information; the Supplier is a processor of the information and shall take no action with respect to it, including saving and storing, processing, and sharing with any third party except in accordance with the provisions of law that apply in the State of Israel and in accordance with the following:
+9.4.1 The Administrator of the Tender and the Customers are the sole owners of the information; the Supplier is a processor of the information and shall take no action with respect to it, including saving and storing, processing, and sharing with any third party, except in accordance with the provisions of applicable law in the State of Israel and in accordance with the following:

-9.4.1.1 Content data—with the Customer’s authorization by digital instruction and for the purpose of sound delivery of the procured services.
+9.4.1.1 Content data—with the Customer’s authorization by digital instruction and for the purpose of sound delivery of the procured Services.